Turbomachinery CFD Validation with HELYX: NASA Rotor 67

 NASA Rotor 67 CFD Simulation Setup in HELYX

-The objective was to compare key performance indicators — namely the total-to-total pressure ratio and isentropic efficiency — from the HELYX simulation directly against the measured values published in NASA Technical Paper 2879.
+The objective was to compare key performance indicators — namely the total-to-total pressure ratio and isentropic efficiency — from the HELYX simulation directly against the measured values published in the NASA Technical Paper 2879.

 Single blade passage model used in NASA Rotor 67 CFD simulation